Ball balance

 For programming the function block editor in VB.NET, Visual Studio was used, while for the microcontroller programming in C++ the ATMEL AVR Studio was used.
 Additionally, HTerm was used to monitor the serial communication between the microcontroller and the PC during development.

-Fine-motor soldering work on the BMA280 accelerometer
+Fine motor soldering work on the BMA280 accelerometer

 Handover of the experimental setup to THWS